Telescoping Boom Cranes

 Lattice Boom Cranes

-- Precast Concrete Delivery Cranes (under 21-ton capacity, fixed or rotating operator station)
+- PCDC<21: Precast Concrete Delivery Cranes (under 21-ton capacity, fixed or rotating operator station)

-Special designations can be issued for a specific type, make, model or configuration, including friction cranes.
+Special designations can be issued for a specific type, make, model or configuration, including digger Derrick or friction cranes.
 Contact CIC for details.
 See more detailed descriptions of individual certifications.

 How to Get Certified

-In order to earn an accredited CIC crane operator certification candidates must take and pass both a Written Exam and a Practical Exam.
+In order to earn an accredited CIC crane operator certification candidates must take and pass both Written Exams and a Practical Exam.

-The Written Exam will consist of a general knowledge portion and a supplemental exam section for each type of certification the candidate wishes to achieve.
+The Written Exams will consist of a general knowledge portion and a supplemental exam section for each type of certification the candidate wishes to achieve.